Matt54633/SWTools/README.md

 ### Other Tools

+#### Calendar Extensions
+    - Number of Days Between Dates

+#### Color Extensions
+    - Return RGBA Components
+    - Return HEX Code
+    - Return HSL Components
+    - Convert to Hex Code
+    - Convert to HSL

-See the source code for other tool documentation!
+See the source code for further information!